uvarc/rc-learning/content/courses/opencv/index.md

 # Exercises

-1. Experiment with different kernel sizes an number of iterations.
+1. Experiment with different kernel sizes and number of iterations.
 What do you observe?

 ---